 Eager to reach new heights, Ray was asked to help construct the Summit Hut in 2000.
 At the time, the summit was only accessible by a decrepit t-bar, but Ray was certain that the Summit Hut would be a success.

 (Operating without electricity or running water, Ray would have to be creative with the menu!)
 Ray has renovated and expanded the Summit Hut to accommodate more visitors every year, but his delicious food, the legendary après ski, the great atmosphere and the amazing views haven’t changed at all.

 Built in the summer of 2000, the Summit Hut is the highest building on Panorama Mountain.
 At 2730 metres, it truly is on top of the world.
 Famous for its grilled smokies and bratwurst, authentic perogies, and Ray’s chili, it also offers Kicking Horse cappuccino, the coldest beer on the mountain and a great selection of BC wines.

-Expert Summit Hut Fondue.
-Authentic swiss cheese blend served with baby potatos roasted garlic, French baguette and fresh fruit for dipping Air dried charcuterie and finest chocolate and fruit fondue.
+Authentic swiss cheese fondue served with baby potatos roasted garlic, French baguette and fresh fruit for dipping Air dried charcuterie and finest chocolate and fruit fondue.

 10:00am – 3:15pm Famous for its grilled smokies and bratwurst, authentic perogies, and Ray’s chili, it also offers Kicking Horse cappuccino, the coldest beer on the mountain and a great selection of BC wines.
 Of course, there’s always the 360 degree views that go on forever.
 A visit to Panorama is not complete without a visit to the Summit Hut.